-Hochsteller is a wide and secluded rocky mountain belonging to the range called Zillertal Alps (Austria) or Alpi Aurine (Italy).
+Hochsteller is a broad and secluded rocky mountain belonging to the range called Zillertal Alps (Austria) or Alpi Aurine (Italy).
 The summit is located near the Italian-Austrian boundary ridge, entirely on the Austrian side, between Monte Lavizza – Haupenhöhe to the South and Kälberlahnerspitze to the NW.
 A rarely climbed peak until a few years ago, nowaday more frequented in reason of its interesting Normal route.
 Along the climb you can enjoy stunning views over Croda Alta/Hohe Wand, Croda Rossa/Rotbachlspitze, Cima Grava-Hochfernerspitze, Hintere Weisspitze and Grosser Moseler.
 Also the summit views are wide over the surrounding ranges, as Tuxer Alpen, Alpi Aurine - Zillertal Alps, Val di Vizze-Pfitscher Tal summits and the superb lake Schlegeis-Stausee.

-When viewed from the Italian side, the mountain has the appearance of a dark and square rocky trapeze truly distinctive, with a long and flat summit ridge facing South, notched in some places.
-Along this ridge it runs the upper section of the Normal route, joining Monte Lavizza, which someone consider as a fore-summit of Hochsteller.
+When viewed from the Italian side, the mountain has the appearance of a dark and square rocky trapeze truly distinctive, with a long and slightly notched summit ridge facing South.
+Along this ridge it runs the upper section of the Normal route, joining Monte Lavizza, which someone consider as a fore-summit of Hochsteller, with the true summit.
 The other main ridges are the more jagged NW and NE ridges, surrounding the Hochstellerkees glacier.

 The starting point to climb is Val di Vizze – Pfitscher Tal

 Getting to Val di Vizze